mrhyttynen/issue-tracker/README.md

     - The UI should display an error message when one is returned from the backend, e.g. due to invalid user or empty required field values
     - submission of a new issue should refresh the issue list
     - clicking the Delete button on a row should remove that row from the table without needing to refresh the issuelist
+    - form should clear after creating a new issue
     - implement creation of new users
     - implement issue editing functionality eg description or comments
     - implement authentication / login